Gi1ia/TechNoteBook/Design/Design URL Shortener System.md

 ## Multiple machines:

+### Easy approach
+Let's say we have two machines, one always give odd auto_inc, one alawys give even auto_inc.
+Similiarly, if we have 100 machines, each of them can hand out XXX01, XXX02, XXX03.. etc.

+### A more mature approach
 If we are dealing with massive data of our service, distributed storage can increase our capacity.
 The idea is simple, get a hash code from original URL and go to corresponding machine then use the same process as a single machine.
-For routing to the correct node in cluster, Consistent Hashing is commonly used.
+For routing to the correct node in cluster, **Consistent Hashing** is commonly used.

 Following is the pseudo code for example,

-Get shortened URL
+1. Get shortened URL

-hash original URL string to 2 digits as hashed value hash_val
+2. hash original URL string to 2 digits as hashed value hash_val

-use hash_val to locate machine on the ring
+3. use hash_val to locate machine on the ring

-insert original URL into the database and use getShortURL function to get shortened URL short_url
+4. insert original URL into the database and use getShortURL function to get shortened URL short_url

-Combine hash_val and short_url as our final_short_url (length=8) and return to the user
+5. Combine hash_val and short_url as our final_short_url (length=8) and return to the user

-Retrieve original from short URL
+6. Retrieve original from short URL

-get first two chars in final_short_url as hash_val
+7. get first two chars in final_short_url as hash_val

-use hash_val to locate the machine
+8. use hash_val to locate the machine

-find the row in the table by rest of 6 chars in final_short_url as short_url
+9. find the row in the table by rest of 6 chars in final_short_url as short_url

-return original_url to the user
+10. return original_url to the user

-Other factors:
+## Other factors:

+### Guid?
 One thing I’d like to further discuss here is that by using GUID (Globally Unique Identifier) as the entry ID, what would be pros/cons versus incremental ID in this problem?
+GUIDs are big, and they index badly in MySQL.

+### Random string
 If you dig into the insert/query process, you will notice that using random string as IDs may sacrifice performance a little bit.
 More specifically, when you already have millions of records, insertion can be costly.
 Since IDs are not sequential, so every time a new record is inserted, the database needs to go look at the correct page for this ID.
 However, when using incremental IDs, insertion can be much easier – just go to the last page.

+### What database?
+Redis

+### 301 vs 302?
+301 is permanent redirect, while 302 is temp redirect.
+301 is more reasonable because once we get the shorten URL, it point to a link forever.
+However, with 301, we can't get the click number of the URL.
+Click number is an important user data, thus, if we want to analysis user behavior, 302 could be a choice even it could require more server power.

+### Can we do 1:1 mapping?
+So 1 long: N short is good enough.
+But can we make 1:1 mapping possible?
+Use key-value store.
+Save the most recent generated long:short relation.
+(LRU/ 1 hour) Pseudo code:
+1. Looking for long URL in the recent key-value store 1.1.
+Return if we can find it.
+And extent the TTL 1 hour 1.2.
+If we can't find it, we generate a shorten URL by using the inc generator, and save it to key-value store.
+TTL == 1 hour

+**Pro**: If an address is frequent use, it would be in the key-value store all the times.
+**Con**: We still can't make it 100% 1:1 mapping but the implement is much cheaper.
+Let's say, for a rarely used URL, you will get different shorten URL every time, but is it really matter?

+### Other reading
+Twitter Snow Flake